 See our collection of Bamboo Proverbs to glean more lessons from this innocuous grass.

 Learn more about meditation and the esoteric arts

-It’s a funny thing, but today we seem to arrived at the cross roads where alternative and traditional practices intersect.
+It’s a funny thing, but today we seem to have arrived at the crossroads where alternative and traditional practices intersect.
 Here at the House of Bamboo, we’ve been promoting alternative healing and Eastern philosophy for many years.
 Like yoga and bamboo, meditation has been around for thousands of years, and now we are finally embracing them all in the west.